-A somewhat radical approach would be to avoid FOMC rotation.
+A somewhat radical approach would be to reduce the number of Federal Reserve districts and avoid FOMC rotation.
 This would mean having only X of the Reserve Banks vote, but the same ones all the time.
-X could be chosen to maintain the balance of power between the board and the Reserve Banks.
+X could be chosen to maintain the balance of power between the Board and the Reserve Banks.
 Specifically:

-- Eliminating the rotation schedule would improve the stability of the FOMC's policy reaction function.
-This would make policy easier to communicate.
-The chair would have an easier time communicating and the market would have fewer Reserve Bank presidents to try to understand.
-In turn, β would fall and policy flexibility increase as the public understood the policy reaction function better, leading the Fed to be less bound by prior statements and disclosures (public or informal). - Having X "Super Reserve Banks" would likely also indirectly strengthen Fed research and policy-making.
-Of the twelve Reserve Banks, many have excellent research departments, but some struggle with small research departments that have a difficult time attracting and retaining top talent.
-By concentrating Reserve Bank research at the Super Reserve Banks, these would each be able to have a larger research staff and, equally import, the staff would be serving a president who was always a voting member of the FOMC.
-This would increase the profile of researchers at the Super Reserve Banks which would help attract top talent.
-In turn, higher research quality would facilitate better group decision making, with each voting member having an excellent team behind him/her. - Any functions of the Reserve Banks that require local presence could be kept as is.
+- \bullet Eliminating the rotation schedule would reduce the number of policymakers that markets have to understand and would improve the stability of the FOMC's policy reaction function.
+In turn, β would fall and policy flexibility increase as the public understood the policy reaction function better, and this would lead the Fed to be less bound by prior statements and disclosures (either public or informal). - Having X "Super Reserve Banks" would likely also indirectly strengthen Fed research and policymaking.
+By concentrating reserve-bank research at the Super Reserve Banks, these would each be able to have a larger research staff and, equally important, the staff would be serving a president who would always be a voting member of the